-eCentral is an online system which allows students to view their academic and financial records and manage their account.
-After applying for admission, students have access to eCentral online services.
-Students are sent an acceptance letter containing a Personal Identification Number (PIN) which serves as a temporary password to allow access to grades, registration (with advisor approval), schedule changes, student email, degree audits, semester schedules, course information, unofficial transcripts, official transcript requests, account summaries, and online payments.
-After receiving the PIN, students must activate their account and choose a new password.
-This login information will give students access to all online student services.
+MyECC is an online system which allows students to view their academic and financial records and manage their account.
+After applying for admission, students will receive instructions via email on how to access MyECC online services.
+Through MyECC, students gain access to grades, registration (with advisor approval), schedule changes, student email, degree audits, semester schedules, course information, unofficial transcripts, official transcript requests, account summaries, and online payments.
 Computers are available for student use at several campus locations.

-FalconMail is the primary means of student communication; students are required to monitor their FalconMail on a regular basis.
+ECC Email is the primary means of student communication; students are required to monitor their email on a regular basis.
 Information sent to this account includes updates on financial aid and billing, waitlist notification, academic progress, registration and other items of concern to students.
-For convenience, students may forward their FalconMail to another email account.